Updated: Jul 9

 Use the Pomodoro technique: 25mn on a timer, you vs. yourself, in an environment free of interruptions.
 Repeat as many times as you need.

 Train yourself to empty your brain: go to the gym or simply for a walk (Steve Jobs' favorite).
-You'll be creating the right thinking state of mind.
+You'll be creating the right state of mind to think.